savedkeystrokes/savedkeystrokes.github.io/_wip/powershell-finding-and-moving-files.md

 })
 ```

-I only wanted known file types, but also to leave collections that I knew existed , until later (possibly), those are defined in the `Where-Object`, comparing the `FullName` to some values I knew existed in the strings.
+I only wanted known file types, but also to leave collections that I knew existed, until later (possibly), those are defined in the `Where-Object`, comparing the `FullName` to some values I knew existed in the strings.

 You may see the ` at the end of some lines, this allows your code to extend to a new line.

 After all that was done, I was able to reduce my wife's total size down to around 3GB, and I regularly run the move script to keep it under control.
 There is still some refactoring work and turning this into a `cmdlet` and scheduling the task, should help reduce the work needed by me each time.

-## Is there an easier option / alternatives?
+## Is there an easier option/alternatives?

 For free?
 Yes!
-Move to Google Drive, but as I said at the start, where is the journey and the fun in developing something to solve this first world problem!
+Move to Google Drive, but as I said at the start, where would the journey have been and the fun in developing something to solve this first world problem!

-They still have (at the time of writing this post) 15GB for free, they even offer a process that if you allow them to convert the picture to a high quality version you wont use any of your quota, it probably does degrade the quality of the picture, but unless you are expecting to do something fancy I dont think you would always need to hold on to the full image generated anyway.
+They still have (at the time of writing this post) 15GB for free, they even offer a process that if you allow them to convert the picture to a high-quality version you won't use any of your quota, it probably does degrade the quality of the picture, but unless you are expecting to do something fancy I don't think you would always need to hold on to the full image generated anyway.

-Paid, Microsoft are offering the 15GB limit if you buy an Office 365 licence (for around £70 a year).
+Paid, Microsoft is offering the 1TB limit per user (for 5 accounts) if you buy an Office 365 licence (for around £80 a year).

 Microsoft also ofter a friends scheme, if you introduce people to one drive you get a boost.

-[addtomyonedrive]: https://keyboardsandmonkeys.files.wordpress.com/2016/07/addtomyonedrive.png "Add To OneDrive link"
+[addtomyonedrive]: addtomyonedrive.png "Add To OneDrive link"
+[shared]: shared.png "Share OneDrive directory"
+[canedit]: canedit.png "Image of Camera Roll directory with Can Edit and checked"